nicholaswmin/automap/benchmark/performance-runner/README.md

 ## License

 >
-> MIT, No Attribution
+> MIT "No attribution" License
 >
+> Copyright 2024
-> Copyright 2024, Nicholas Kyriakides
+> Nicholas Kyriakides
 >
 > Permission is hereby granted, free of charge, to any person obtaining a copy of this
 > software and associated documentation files (the "Software"), to deal in the Software